CBT for Psychosis Worksheets

 What is psychosis?

 Psychosis is a complex mental health phenomenon that alters an individual's perception of reality.
 It is not a specific mental disorder but rather a symptom that can manifest in various psychiatric conditions.
-The hallmark features of psychosis include hallucinations and delusions, both of which contribute to a distorted sense of what is real.
+The hallmark features of psychotic symptoms include hallucinations and delusions, both of which contribute to a distorted sense of what is real.

 Conversely, delusions are strongly held false beliefs that resist logical reasoning or contradicting evidence.
 Paranoid delusions, characterized by an unwarranted belief in persecution or conspiracy, are frequent in psychotic experiences.
 Distorted thought patterns contribute to the formation and reinforcement of these false convictions.